CLI .md

 --help Show this message and exit.

-Load, save, create & delete data
+Load, save, create & delete

 load

-Pass a URL, artifact, or transform.
+Pass a URL or --key.
 For example:

 lamin load https://lamin.ai/account/instance/artifact/e2G7k9EVul4JbfsE

-lamin load [OPTIONS] ENTITY
+lamin load [OPTIONS] [ENTITY]

 Options: